These FAQs are designed to help you support your student in making a more informed decision about applying for college.

 What if they don’t get the grades they were expecting?

 Don’t panic!
-When your student comes into College to enrol, we will sit down with them and look at their results.
+They will still have a place at the college.
+When your student comes into college to enrol, we will sit down with them and look at their results.
 If they have not achieved the entry requirements for the study programme they applied to, we will discuss alternative choices and help find the right course for them.

 What happens if my student feels they have enrolled on the wrong course?